- Aktuell sida:

 PTSD affects both mental and physical well-being.
 Symptoms are often divided into four categories:

-1. Reliving the trauma
+1. Reliving the trauma.

 - Flashbacks where the event is replayed over and over again.